 Biomedical Core Curriculum

 The core curriculum is a comprehensive interdisciplinary program of study for all first year research intensive MS and PhD degree students in the Biomedical Sciences Graduate Programs.
 The goal of the core curriculum is to provide a broad foundation in biomedical sciences and serve as a framework for advanced study in more specialized areas.
-The core curriculum courses include: Molecular Structure and Metabolism; Cells to Systems; Biostatistics; Responsible Conduct of Research; and the LEAP – Professional Development Series.
+The core curriculum courses include: Core Concepts in Biochemistry and Cell Biology; Biostatistics; Responsible Conduct of Research; and the LEAP – Professional Development Series.

 View fall semester lecture topics